Attorney says Jared Fogle is doing well despite raid at home, CNN affiliate reports

-NEW: Subway suspends its relationship with Jared Fogle, who came to fame 15 years ago
+Subway suspends its relationship with Fogle, who came to fame 15 years ago

-Subway says it thinks probe relates to previous investigation of Jared Foundation ex-employee
+Subway says it thinks probe related to earlier investigation of Jared Foundation ex-employee

 “Subway and Jared Fogle have mutually agreed to suspend their relationship due to the current investigation,” a Subway spokesman said in a statement.
 “Jared continues to cooperate with authorities, and he expects no actions to be forthcoming.
 Both Jared and Subway agree that this was the appropriate step to take.”

 Attorney: He has not been charged with any crime